musaa-muhsen/chatter-entry-test/README.md

 # chatter-musaa-muhsen

-the .scss will be in the app folder
+the .scss files will be in the app folder